sharifruet/adk-agent/requirements/user-stories/us-005-competitor-policies.md

 - And the system offers to help with what is known
 - And the system may suggest speaking with sales team for detailed competitor analysis

-### AC-005.5: Competitor Policy Database
+### AC-005.5: Competitor Policy Information (Optional/Limited)
 - Given the system needs competitor information
 - When accessing data
-- Then the system maintains a database of competitor policy information
+- Then the system **may** have limited competitor policy information in the knowledge base
+- And competitor information is **optional** and not the primary focus
-- And information includes: policy names, coverage ranges, typical premiums, key features
+- And if competitor information exists in knowledge base, it includes: policy names, coverage ranges, typical premiums, key features
+- And the system redirects focus to company's own policies when appropriate
-- And information is updated regularly
+- And if detailed competitor information is not available, system acknowledges limitation

 ## Detailed Scenarios